tomaszs/Hintly/README.md

 Available ready-made rulesets (in rulesets folder in the repo):

+- react.txt (NEW) - 1 hint
+- typescript.txt (NEW) - 1 hint
+- html.txt (NEW) - 3 hints
-- angular.txt
+- angular.txt - 15 hints
-- js.txt
+- js.txt - 10 hints
-- css.txt
+- css.txt - 11 hints
-- general.txt
+- general.txt - 1 hint
+- sql.txt - 8 hints

+Total: 50 hints!

-Combine suitable rulesets for you stack.
+Combine suitable rulesets for you stack eg. for Angular combine TypeScript, HTML, Angular, JS, CSS and general rules.

 If you have a set of rules for any language / library create MR, or send it in any way, to be included here!

+COMMIT YOUR HINTS!!!!

 ## How to add your own Assistant rules?